-In our fast pacing lives, we are completely dependent upon electronic devices and the internet.
+In our fast pacing lives, we completely depend on electronic devices and the internet.
 They are of utmost importance that we cannot spend a minute without them.

-Meanwhile, if we face any technical issue, we tend to get frustrated.
-One of the problems you might come across is your Windows did not detect any networking hardware.
+Meanwhile, we tend to get frustrated if we face any technical issues.
+One problem you might encounter is that your Windows did not detect any networking hardware.
 In this article, we aim to ease your anxiety by finding a solution to this.

-Why my windows is not detecting any network hardware?
+Why is my Windows not detecting any network hardware?

 Device drivers are responsible for the smooth communication of your operating system with your PC’s hardware components.
-Windows is so designed that it installs the default drivers to all your hardware automatically, which could result in the unexpected occurrence of this issue while you have not taken any action on your own.
+Windows is so designed that it installs the default drivers to all your hardware automatically, which could result in the unexpected occurrence of this issue.
+At the same time, you have not taken any action.

 Below, we have added four solutions to fix the “Windows did not detect any networking hardware” issue.
-Following solutions works on both adapters i.e. WiFi and Ethernet on all versions of Windows.
+The following solutions work on both adapters, i.e., WiFi and Ethernet on all versions of Windows.

 Fix for Windows did not detect any Networking Hardware

-Among the given solutions, the last two will surely fix your problem but maybe tedious.
-So it’s recommended that you follow the hierarchy to find a solution for the problem.
+Among the given solutions, the last two will surely fix your problem but may be tedious.
+So it’s recommended that you follow the hierarchy to find a solution to the problem.

 1. Hardware Troubleshooting

 Hardware troubleshooting is a built-in feature of Windows.
-The procedure is simple as it involves resolving computer hardware issues in a systematic order.
-This is a very basic computer procedure which might help in fixing the issue.
+The procedure is simple as it involves resolving computer hardware issues systematically.
+This is a very basic computer procedure that might help in fixing the issue.

-The Hardware Troubleshooting process involves the identification of the problem, finding the issues causing the problem, and eventually leading to implementing a solution or alternative.
+The Hardware Troubleshooting process involves identifying the problem, finding the issues causing the problem, and eventually leading to implementing a solution or alternative.

 Step 1: Go to Settings from Start Menu.